-- Taxpayer: Tax returns from individuals, businesses, exempt organizations, and other taxpayers as transmitted through MeF or as a paper filed tax return. - Employers/Payers: Information from employers/payers captured on various forms as stored in the IRMF. - Other federal agencies.
-Social Security Administration for birth/death data, Department of Justice for sealed documents, Department of Transportation for excise-related information. - Other IRS sources: Tax Treaty organizations, Voluntary Disclosures, case management systems for examination, collection, and under reporter data.

-(D) An assessment of the efficacy or likely efficacy of the data mining activity in providing accurate information consistent with, and valuable to, the stated goals and plans for the use or development of the data mining activity.
+- Taxpayer: Tax returns from individuals, businesses, exempt organizations, and other taxpayers as transmitted through MeF or as a paper filed tax return. - Employers/Payers: Information from employers/payers captured on various forms as stored in the IRMF. - Other Federal agencies.
+Social Security Administration for birth/death data, Department of Justice for sealed documents, Department of Transportation for excise-related information, Department of Treasury (Financial Crimes Enforcement Network) for Bank Secrecy Act data (Both Title 26 and Title 31 data). - Other IRS sources: Tax Treaty organizations, Voluntary Disclosures, case management systems for examination, collection, and under reporter data. - (D) An assessment of the efficacy or likely efficacy of the data mining activity in providing accurate information consistent with, and valuable to, the stated goals and plans for the use or development of the data mining activity.